Frequently Asked Questions

 What is the purpose of TRIO Achievers?

 The goal is to increase student retention and graduation by offering additional supportive services and outreach, such as advising, tutoring and mentoring.
 The TRIO Achievers staff are advocates for program participants.
+Our mission is to inform, inspire, empower and contribute to the success of underrepresented students by supporting student’s academic, personal and professional growth.
+TRIO staff focuses on our participants as more than students, we utilize a holistic approach to support participants as a whole.

 Who can participate?